MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-record-sales-price-discount-payment-agreements.md

 In addition to (or instead of) a discount percentage, you can link a service charge amount to a specific invoice amount.

 > [!TIP]
->  Before you start entering this information in application, it is a good idea to prepare an outline of the discount structure you want to use.
+>  Before you start entering this information, it is a good idea to prepare an outline of the discount structure that you want to use.
 This makes it easier to see which customers can be linked to the same invoice discount page.
 The fewer pages you have to set up, the faster you can enter the basic information.

 For more information about discounts in sales, see [Set up discounts for your customers](/learn/modules/customer-discounts-dynamics-365-business-central/index) at Microsoft Learn.